Skip to content

 • Utility extensions that work in both default light DOM and opt-in shadow DOM.

 In the default light-DOM mount, Tailwind utilities reach into the widget the same way they reach into the rest of your page.
-Ship one global Tailwind stylesheet through a <link> in the host’s <head> and use utilities directly inside your components.
+Ship one global Tailwind stylesheet through a <link> in the host’s <head> and use utilities inside your components.
 The widget needs nothing extra:

 import { createWidget } from "mountly-react";